hoodiehq-archive/documentation/en/tutorials/index.md

 #### 2.3 Updating the View

 So far, we've only seen how the app *stores* the new todo after it's been entered, but not how it's actually being *displayed*.
-Take a look at the code just above the listener we just looked at, near the end of **main.js**:
+Take a look at the code right above the listener we just looked at, near the end of **main.js**:

 ```javascript
 // when a todo changes, update the UI.